pytorch/pytorch/README.md

 PyTorch has minimal framework overhead.
 We integrate acceleration libraries such as Intel MKL and NVIDIA (CuDNN, NCCL) to maximize speed.
-At the core, it's CPU and GPU Tensor and Neural Network backends (TH, THC, THNN, THCUNN) are written as independent libraries with a C99 API.
+At the core, its CPU and GPU Tensor and Neural Network backends (TH, THC, THNN, THCUNN) are written as independent libraries with a C99 API.
 They are mature and have been tested for years.